Nielsen equivalence in a class of random groups: Lifting random paths in

 For any integers $1\le i_1<\dots <i_t\le N$ let $V(i_1,\dots,i_t)\subseteq \Omega_N$ be the event that for $s\in \Omega_N$ for each $j=1,\dots t$ the subpaths of $s$ of length $k$ starting in positions $i_1,\dots, i_t$ are equal to $\gamma$ and that these subpaths do not overlap in $s$.

 We first claim that for every tuple $1\le i_1<\dots <i_t\le N$ we have

-Note that the uniform distribution on $\Omega_N$ is the same as the distribution on $\Omega_N$ obtained by taking the uniform distribution on $Q$, considered as giving the initial letter of a word of length $N$, followed by applying $M$ exactly $N-1$ times.
+Note that the uniform distribution on $\Omega_N$ is the same as the distribution on $\Omega_N$ obtained by taking the uniform distribution on $Q$, considered as giving the initial letter of a word of length $N$, followed by applying the Markov chain $M$ exactly $N-1$ times.

 Choose a specific $t$-tuple $1\le i_1<\dots <i_t\le N$.